matthewliou/8-Week-SQL-Challenge/Case Study #2 - Pizza Runner/README.md

 Answer:
 ![image](https://github.com/user-attachments/assets/3fe60d66-f7d5-425e-9a67-c32d62a75895)

-### Questions 8: How many pizzas were delivered that had both exclusions and extras?
+### Question 8: How many pizzas were delivered that had both exclusions and extras?
 ```
 SELECT
     SUM(CASE WHEN exclusions <> '' AND extras <> '' THEN 1 ELSE 0 END) as exclusions_extras